machal/cssmine-content/content/fallback-strategy-css3.md

 ### Feature Queries

-Currently, Modernizr is currently *sort of* natively supported by W3C.
+Currently, Modernizr is *sort of* natively supported by W3C.
 This support comes in the form of CSS Feature Queries.
 Thanks to the `@supports` at-rule, you can query the availability of a particular CSS property: